RamblingMadMan/lemni/README.md

 [![Build Status](https://travis-ci.org/RamblingMadMan/lemni.svg?branch=master)](https://travis-ci.org/RamblingMadMan/lemni)

+> WARNING: This project is highly experimental and has an unstable development schedule

 Lemni is a functional programming language I created for the hell of it.
 It is designed with the intent of being referentially transparent while still being able to use (some) procedural techniques.

 ## Library